-Bike maintenance is a wide-ranging topic, so we'll start with some of the basics: cleaning your bike, securing bolts and lubricating key components.
+Bike maintenance is a wide-ranging topic, so in this article we start with the basics: a pre-ride inspection, securing bolts, and cleaning and lubricating key components.

-The best defense against loose components is a thorough pre-ride inspection before every ride.
-Regular pre-ride inspections will help you catch potential problems before they develop into safety hazards.
-Most pre-ride inspection adjustments can be made with a simple bike multi-tool.
+The best defense against loose components is a routine inspection before every ride.
+This will help you catch potential problems before they develop into safety hazards.
+Most pre-ride inspection adjustments can be made with a simple bike multitool.

-Keeping your bike parts properly lubricated is crucial for good performance.
-Lubrication protects moving parts from excessive wear caused by friction, keeps them from "freezing up", and keeps rust and corrosion from attacking exposed metal components.
+Keeping your bike parts properly cleaned and lubricated is crucial for good performance.
+Lubrication protects moving parts from excessive wear caused by friction, prevents them from "freezing up," and helps keep rust and corrosion at bay.

 Be careful, though.
 Over-lubricating can lead to poor performance and component damage (excess lubricant will attract dirt and other abrasive particles).
 As a general rule, excess lube should always be carefully wiped away before the bicycle is ridden.